Chart Color Schemes

 Population growth drivers in Millers Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Millers Point as of Feb 2026 is around 1,933 people.
-This reflects an increase of 198 people since the 2021 Census, which reported a population of 1,735 people.
-The change is inferred from the resident population of 1,921 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,732 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-The suburb's 11.4% growth since the 2021 census exceeded the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Millers Point is estimated at around 1,933 as of February 2026.
+This reflects an increase of 198 people (11.4%) since the 2021 Census, which reported a population of 1,735 people.
+The change is inferred from the resident population of 1,921, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional six validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,732 persons per square kilometer, placing Millers Point in the top 10% of national locations assessed by AreaSearch.
+The suburb's 11.4% growth since the 2021 census exceeded both the state average (7.8%) and Greater Sydney, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 93.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, exceptional growth is predicted over the period with the area expected to expand by 1,908 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 98.2% in total over the 17 years.
+Looking at population projections moving forward, exceptional growth is predicted over the period, placing Millers Point in the top 10 percent of national areas.
+The suburb is expected to expand by 1,876 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 96.4% in total over the 17 years.

 Frequently Asked Questions - Population